kenderd/datlips_art_engine/README.md

 - Cleanup terminal output for rarity during generation

 # General use
--import layer files
+1) import layer files
--define collectionSize in config.js
+2) define collectionSize in config.js
--define network in config.js
+3) define network in config.js
--update layer information in config.js
+4) update layer information in config.js
--run incompatibility wizard with `npm run compatibility` -Follow prompts to define incompatible traits.
+5) run incompatibility wizard with `npm run compatibility`
+6) Follow prompts to define incompatible traits.
--run generation with `npm run generate`
+7) run generation with `npm run generate`

 # Use named weights instead of numbers in filename
 This fork gives the option to use a simpler weight system by using common rarity names (Common, Uncommon, Rare, Epic, Legenedary, and Mythic) instead of numbers.
 Weight will be calculated based on named value.